devd123/angular-squire/README.md

 ## squireServiceProvider
 `squireServiceProvider` is available to configure the directive.
 It has the following methods:

-*Methods:*
-`onPaste(cb)` cb = function(e, editor) - e contains `fragment` that will be pasted
-`onChange(cb)` cb = function(e, editor) - e contains `html` that will be set into `ng-model`
-`strictPaste(isEnabled)` (default: false) pass true to only allow `div, span, b, i` elements in pasted content
-`sanitizeOptions.paste(obj)` object containing custom [sanitize.js options](https://github.com/gbirke/Sanitize.js#configuration-object-parameters) to sanitize pasted content
-`sanitizeOptions.input(obj)` object containing custom [sanitize.js options](https://github.com/gbirke/Sanitize.js#configuration-object-parameters) to sanitize ALL content
-`enableSanitizer(isEnabled)` (default: true) should we sanitize all html? only safe attributes and tags which the editor can create are allowed by default.
-Change behavior via methods above
-`setButtonDefaults(obj)` object containing default button visibility for all editors.
-See 'Changing which buttons show on editor' section for key names

 # html sanitization
 input is sanitized if you include [sanitize.js]( https://github.com/gbirke/Sanitize.js), which is a dependency in bower, so you will have it on hand.